O come on...don't let the title chase you off.

 When arrogance enters into the hearts of the leaders, their ministry is short-circuited.

 (How many leaders have gotten wealthy from the ministry?
-They enter into the 'privileged few realm' where the treatment of the wealthy is like being a "Roman citizen" with the perks that go along with those who are not of the "Working class" any longer.
+They enter into the privileged few realm where the treatment of the wealthy is like being a "Roman citizen" with the perks that go along with those who are not of the "Working class."

+It affects them.
 They began to feel special, lifted above others because of their wealthy status.
-They start to project attitude of subtle arrogance.)
+They start to project attitude of subtle arrogance)

 Judgment comes upon those who should be leading the flock and feeding them, but are not.